Stock market research is a must before you make a single trade.

 - How well are its products performing in the marketplace?

-- What is its growth potential?
+- What is its growth potential or competition?

 You also need to look at the stock as a financial instrument…

 - Is its current market price historically high or low?

-- Is it trending up or down?
+- How is it trending — up or down?